 The Baltimore Sun had an interesting article on allegations of bizarre misconduct by a Nevada judge in a bizarre story with a lot of interesting six degrees of separation subplots.

 The Wall Street Journal has an editorial on tort reform in Mississippi where it attributes EVERY SINGLE GOOD THING that has happened in Mississippi to tort reform.
 Apparently, tort reform was the magic elixir to all that ails Mississippi.
 Who knew?
-If a stranger now helps a child get their cat down from a tree in Mississippi, tort reform is the root cause for the kindness.
-(Attention authors of Freakanomics: please expose this nonsense immediately.)
+If a stranger now helps a child get their cat down from a tree in Mississippi, tort reform is the root cause of the kindness.
+(Attention authors of Freakonomics: please expose this nonsense immediately.)